This set of Cytogenetics Assessment Questions and Answers focuses on “Transcription in Eukaryotes : Gene Silencing at Telomere”.

 c) Hot spots for recombination

-Explanation: Telomere genes are mostly silenced so in case of nay deletion mutation the deletion will not be detected.
-However, loss of bases from anywhere else in chromosome which transcribe RNA could be disastrous for the cell.
+Explanation: Telomere genes are mostly silenced so in case of any deletion mutation the deletion will not be detected.
+However, loss of bases from anywhere else in the chromosome which transcribe RNA could be disastrous for the cell.

 3. A eukaryotic cell can divide only a limited number of times.